 - You can still use multiple words to search emails.
 See next section, Exact Phrase Match.

 Exact Phrase Match

-When searching the Email Subject field, you can specify whether you want to match your search terms as an exact phrase, rather than as single words that can appear separately.
+When searching the Email Subject or Attachment Name fields, you can specify whether you want to match your search terms as an exact phrase, rather than as single words that can appear separately.

 Consider the following example, where the same terms are used, but the selection for Match exact phrase is different:

 In the first example, the words service and terms can be found anywhere in the Email Subject of messages you are searching.